 What Is Intermittent Fasting?
 What Are Its Benefits?

 Evidence is accumulating that eating in a 6-hour period and fasting for 18 hours can trigger a metabolic switch from glucose-based to ketone-based energy, with increased stress resistance, increased longevity, and a decreased incidence of diseases, including cancer and obesity – a study published at the New England Journal Of Medicine says.

 The sentence above is one among many coming from a growing number of studies that analyze the effects of intermittent fasting.
 For those new to the idea: any time you are not eating, you are intermittently fasting.

 In other words, intermittent fasting refers to an eating pattern where you cycle between periods of eating and periods of voluntary fasting over the course of hours, a single day or other defined periods.
 But other than the likely consequence of losing weight, what other benefits does intermittent fasting bring along?

 What Happens When We Eat Or Fast?

 With intermittent fasting, the opposite takes place: the absence of eating means the human body gets signaled there’s no need for insulin levels in the blood to rise.
-Rather, the body will rely on ketones, i.e. chemicals made in the liver when the body starts burning stored fat for energy.
+Rather, the body will rely on ketones, i.e. chemicals made in the liver that signal the body to start burning stored fat to produce energy.